rasbt/pattern_classification/resources/data_glossary.md

 #### Density-based clustering
 [[back to top](#table-of-contents)]

 In density-based clustering, regions of high density in n-dimensional space are identified as clusters.
-The best advantage of this class of clustering algorithms is that they do not require apriori knowledge of number of clusters (as opposed to kmeans algorithm).
+The best advantage of this class of clustering algorithms is that they do not require apriori knowledge of number of clusters (as opposed to [k-means](#k-means-clustering) algorithm).
 (submitted by [Vahid Mirjalili](https://github.com/mirjalil); edited)

 <br>